GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 cautious approach by only experimenting with a small group of users.

 After a few days or weeks you should already have some data to measure the impact on your business.
-What is the behaviour of people coming from the installed shortcut?
+What is the behavior of people coming from the installed shortcut?
 Do they engage more, do they convert more?

 To segment users who installed your PWA, track the